 1. Both true.
-Users can have extra fields than those specified, or less than those specified, but the ones that are present and specified will be checked to make sure they are the correct type.
+Users can have extra fields than those specified, or less than those specified, but the ones that are presents and specified will be checked to make sure they are the correct type.

-2. allowSuperset true and allowSubset false.
-Users can have extra fields than those specified, but no less than those specified.

-3. allowSuperset false and allowSubset true.
+- $2. \ {\tt allowSuperset}$ true and ${\tt allowSubset}$ false.
+Users can have extra fields than those specified, but no less than those specified. - 3. allowSuperset false and allowSubset true.
 Users can not have extra fields, but they can have less.
-All properties must be in the list of specified properties.

-4. Both false.
+All properties must be in the list of specified properties. - 4.
+Both false.
 Users can not have extra fields or less than those specified.
 All specified fields must exist and be correct, and no more.

 '''

 properties:

 allowSubset:

 allowSuperset:

 allowed:

-name:
+- name:

 type:

-name:
+- name:

 type:

 '''

-Name Default Description al- low- Sub- set true Allows a user's properties to be a subset of the defined allowed properties. al- low- Su- per- set true Allows a user's properties to be a superset of the defined allowed properties. al- lowed Empty list The list of additional user properties to validate on POST or PUT requests. name REQUIRED PER AL- LOWED RULE The name of the property. type REQUIRED PER AL- LOWED RULE The type of the property.
-Supported types are: string, integer, double, boolean, list, and map.
-Any other type defined is treated as Object, meaning any object type will be allowed.
+Name Default Description

+al- true Allows a user's properties to be a subset of the defined allowed properties.

+low-

+Sub-

+set

+al- true Allows a user's properties to be a superset of the defined allowed properties.

+low-

+Su-

+per-

+set

+al- Empty list The list of additional user properties to validate on POST or PUT requests.

+lowed

+name RE- The name of the property.

+QUIRED

+PER AL-

+LOWED

+RULE

+type RE- The type of the property.
+Supported types are: string, integer, double, boolean,

+QUIRED list, and map.
+Any other type defined is treated as Object, meaning any object type

+PER AL- will be allowed.
 Use object if you don't want to enforce a specific type for this property.

+LOWED

+RULE